"Start with a clean grill."Emeril Lagasse

 - Check the burner tubes on a gas grill.
 If the flame your gas grill is more yellow than blue, there may be cracks or obstructions in the burner tubes preventing the optimal mix of oxygen and fuel.
 When a grill sits for months unused, spiders sometimes nest in the burner tubes.
 Check the tubes for visible cracks or holes (other than the burner ports themselves).
 If you see any cracks, replace the tubes according to the manufacturer’s directions.
 Scrape any debris from the tubes with a stiff brush and gently unclog any visibly burner ports with a pin or metal skewer.
 Be careful not to enlarge the ports.
 Their original diameter provides the optimal fuel-to-oxygen ratio.
 If you can, remove the tubes from the firebox and shine a flashlight into the openings at the ends of the tubes.
 Clean the tube interiors with a long, narrow, flexible brush.
 You can also shoot a stream of water through the tubes with a garden hose.
 Thoroughly dry the tubes before reattaching them to the firebox.

 - Clean the heat diffuser.
 On gas grills, the heat diffuser (such as lava rocks or Weber’s “flavor bars”) often sits right below the grill grates.
+On most pellet cookers, the heat diffuser or is a metal plate or grease tray that sits under the grill grate with the firepot roughly in the center.
 They diffuse the heat from below but catch dripping fat and stray bits of food from above.
 Scrape it clean of any debris.

 - Check the hoses on a gas grill.
 Make sure all of the connections are tight and the hoses have no holes, cracks, or excessively worn areas.
 Follow the manufacturer’s directions to replace any cracked or worn hoses.